fracpete/bootstrapp/README.md

 -b, --spring-boot
 	If enabled, a spring-boot jar is generated utilizing the main class (single jar with all dependencies contained).

+--deb
+	If enabled, a Debian .deb package is generated.
+Required tools: fakeroot, dpkg-deb

+--rpm
+	If enabled, a Redhat .rpm package is generated.

 -l, --launch
 	If enabled, the supplied main class will get launched.